Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Embedding into toric varieties

 The above computations of cones can be done, for instance by using the package ``Polyhedra" of Macaulay2 \cite{GS}.
 Then we see that $\mrm{Mov}(X_1)$ has 9 rays and 7 facets.
 The fact that $\mrm{Mov}(X_1)$ is non-simplicial comes from non-uniqueness of primitive rational contractions of exceptional divisors.
-For example, the divisor $E_3\subset X_1$ is mapped to a curve by a primitive contraction, while it is mapped to a point by a primitive contraction inside $X_6$.
-We also see that $\mrm{Nef}(X_1)$ is a simplicial cone having facets corresponding to 2 primitive divisorial contractions for $E_1,E_3$ and 3 flops along the curves $E_2\cap E_4, E_2\cap E_5$, and $E_4\cap E_5$.
+For example, as we can see from Figure \ref{fan1}, the divisor $E_3\subset X_1$ is mapped to a curve by a primitive contraction while it is mapped to a point by a primitive contraction inside $X_6$.
+We can also see that $\mrm{Nef}(X_1)$ is a simplicial cone having facets corresponding to 2 primitive divisorial contractions for $E_1,E_3$ and 3 flops along the curves $E_2\cap E_4, E_2\cap E_5$, and $E_4\cap E_5$.

-Later we will compare cones in $\mrm{Mov}(X_1)$ and orbit cones in $\Theta$ for moduli spaces of $G$-constellations (see Example \ref{abel2}).
+Later we will compare cones in $\mrm{Mov}(X_1)$ and orbit cones in $\Theta$ for moduli spaces of $G$-constellations (see Example \ref{abel2}). \end{ex}